EmotiBit/EmotiBit_Docs/Working_with_emotibit_data.md

 ### Using LSL with EmotiBit Oscilloscope
 You may use EmotiBit Oscilloscope to timestamp EmotiBit data to an LSL clock on the network.
 EmotiBit uses a marker stream to generate the LSL equivalent time stamps.
-- <dettails><summary>Specifying LSL marker stream for EmotiBit Oscilloscope</summary>
+- <details><summary>Specifying LSL marker stream for EmotiBit Oscilloscope</summary>

   EmotiBit Oscilloscope uses a marker stream on LSL to create links between EmotiBit time, local time and LSL clock time.
   If you don't already have a marker stream on LSL, you may use the example in [`EmotiBit/ofxLSL`](https://github.com/EmotiBit/ofxLSL#example-for-generating-marker-stream).
-  For EmotiBit Oscilloscope to look for the marker stream, you need to specify the marker stream information in the `emotibitCommSettings.json` file.
+You need to specify the marker stream information in the `emotibitCommSettings.json` file for EmotiBit Oscilloscope to look for this stram.
 You can find this file:
   - On Windows: `C:\Program Files\EmotiBit\EmotiBit Oscilloscope\data`
   - On macOS: `EmotiBitSoftware-macOS/EmotiBitFirmwareInstaller.app/Contents/Resources`
   - On Linux: `EmotiBitSoftware-linux/ofxEmotiBit/EmotiBitFirmwareInstaller/bin/data`

-  The LSL marker stream with **name** `DataSyncMarker` and **source_id** `12345` can be specified as shown below
+  For Example, a LSL marker stream with **name** `DataSyncMarker` and **source_id** `12345` can be specified as shown below
   ```
   "lsl": {
       "marker": {